losrobbos/coding-advanced-resources/README.md

 ### Material UI

+You have a project where you actually do not really care about an "original design"?

+The use case is simply "clean & functional"?

+Or you simply don't like spending to much time on styling at all?

+Then give the "Material UI" package a shot.

 With Material UI you can get - similar to Bootstrap - UI components out of the box, by simply "copy & paste & adapt".

 Material UI components also often bring some JavaScript logic out of the box, e.g. for picking a date from a calenader.

 The Material UI package uses the famous "Material Design".